ProdipPL/ProdipDataAnalyst_Data-Modeling.github.io/README.md

 The final data model view is given below.
 The Power BI file and excel file is attached for deeper understanding of the work.

 It took around 8 hours to build and test the data model.
+In this directory POWER BI work file and the data file in EXCEL for mat is included.

 <img width="1256" height="638" alt="data_model" src="https://github.com/user-attachments/assets/e75cc2ab-68b5-4935-81b0-58b446fc4573" />